samuelpadron/game-of-life-arcade-box/README.md

+TODO
-Since controller implements runnable, make a thread that only send data when given input to other thread running world.start()
+- Make a thread that only send data when given input to other thread running world.start()
+- Use producer consumer pattern with world as buffer